 How FOMO Impacts Mental Health in Young Adults

-Young adults today are increasingly susceptible to experiencing FOMO, or "fear of missing out," due in large part to the pervasive presence of social media in their lives.
-Platforms like Instagram, Facebook, and TikTok constantly showcase curated versions of others’ lives, often highlighting social events, travel, and experiences that appear exciting and fulfilling.
-The constant stream of these "highlight reels" can create a sense of inadequacy or anxiety in viewers, who may feel they are missing out on important social interactions or opportunities.
-This sense of exclusion can be particularly acute for young adults who are still navigating their identity and seeking validation from their peers.
+Young adults today are increasingly susceptible to experiencing FOMO, or "fear of missing out," largely due to the pervasive presence of social media in their daily lives.
+Platforms like Instagram, Facebook, and TikTok constantly showcase curated versions of others’ experiences, highlighting social events, travel, achievements, and moments that appear exciting or glamorous.
+These carefully constructed “highlight reels” often omit the mundane or challenging aspects of life, creating a distorted sense of reality.
+For young adults who are still navigating their identities and seeking validation from peers, these constant comparisons can foster anxiety, insecurity, and the perception that they are missing out on important opportunities or experiences.
+The pressure to keep up with peers can become overwhelming, influencing both emotional well-being and daily decision-making.

 To learn more about therapy for young adults, contact me today.